For more information, consult the Guide for Merit Badge Counseling, No. 34532.

 Besides parents and relatives, school teachers, religious leaders, and possibly coaches, most Scout-age youth don’t have much contact with many other adults or professionals.
 A Scout’s association with his merit badge counselors provides an excellent way for him to grow and gain confidence through exposure to quality adults who serve as positive role models and mentors.
 Meeting people from business and community leaders to trained specialists and enthusiastic hobbyists, a Scout can experience personal growth and a positive life-altering experience while in pursuit of a merit badge.

-The Boy Scouts of America at a Glance
+The BSA at a Glance

 To help carry out its mission, the BSA relies on nearly 300 local councils.
 These service centers operate autonomously, sort of like franchises.
 Every local council has its own support staff and operates under the guidance of a Scout executive.
 To more efficiently serve its members, the local council is divided into districts, which are managed by district executives.
 The district executive serves as the grassroots contact between the local council and its volunteers.